mia-platform/documentation/docs/info/audit_process.md

 ---
 ## Audit Introduction

-Mia srl reserves the right to audit the Client's environments in order to inspect that any usage of Mia-Platform product is licensed.
+Mia-Platform reserves the right to audit the Client's environments in order to inspect that any usage of Mia-Platform product is licensed.
 Audit is necessary when the license is hosted on Cloud or On Premise by the client.

 In particular, but not limited to, MIA srl shall inspect: